Solving problems with loading data from Excel files into databases

 Select TypeGuessRows and on the Edit menu click Modify.

-In the Edit DWORD Value dialog box, click Decimal under Base.
+In the Edit DWORD Value dialogue box, click Decimal under Base.

 Set the value to 1